 Billie never considers whether she has “time” to express concern or not; neither does she consider whether anyone will be embarrassed by her concern, least of all herself.

 I don’t think I’m a sentimentalist about animals.
 It’s a dog-eat-dog world out there, and animals in nature don’t customarily exhibit much charity to one another (especially outside their own species).
 Yet, we can’t deny seeing it sometimes exhibited in this animal that is so closely linked to us through our own species’ history, as a helper and companion: the dog.
-This small example provided by my little dog Billie is significant because it was not directed towards her owner (on whom she depends for food) but to a complete stranger on the street.
+This small example provided by my little dog Billie seems significant to me because it was not directed towards her owner (on whom she depends for food) but to a complete stranger on the street.
 Why?
 Why care?
 And if this capacity is there in the dog, to be revealed in a moment like this, then it also must mean that it is embedded somewhere in the DNA of creation itself.
 The impulse to charity is then not something that only human beings can conjure—in between robbing and murdering one another—but may be hardwired, however invisibly, into everything that lives.
 At least that’s what I choose to conclude.
 And maybe this is how one day it will rise up and become the rule rather than the exception, and the wolf will indeed lie down with the lamb.

 Billie is soon to turn twelve years old, and has been having joint and ligament problems the last year or so.
 Sometimes I will see her get up from a long period of lying down, and she is limping or hobbling or holding a leg in the air, and it will cause me to make an involuntary cry: “Ohhhh!”
 I can’t help it; I love the little mutt, and it hurts me to see her hurting.
 She’ll stop when she hears me cry out and look at me questioningly, and I’ll say, “Slow down, Billie!
 Take it easy, be careful!”
 (Then I might ask her to stretch—she has actually learned to stretch on command.)